 The LORD said to him, "Who has made man's mouth?
 Or who makes him mute or deaf, or seeing or blind?
 Is it not I, the LORD?Exodus 4:11(NASB)

-Moses, who was from the Levitical line from Jacob was called to be God's great prophet to Israel.
-He was the one who lead the people out of Egypt and became Israel's renown Lawgiver at eighty years old.
-Kept in social isolation for half his life, he was in the despised vocation as a sheep-herder in the parched, arid wilderness, where his self-will was broken.
+Moses was from the Levitical line from Jacob, and was called to be God's great prophet to Israel.
+He was the one who led the children of Israel out of Egypt and became the nation's renowned Lawgiver, at eighty years of age!
+Kept in social isolation for half his life, he was in the despised vocation of sheep-herder, and lived in the parched, arid wilderness, where his self-will was broken.

-The former prideful Moses became the most humble of men who recoiled from the enormous responsibility that God chose to lay upon his shoulders.
-How could a man that stuttered so badly and spoke so inarticulately be the chosen mouthpiece of the God of the universe.
+Moses... the former prideful prince of Egypt, became the most humble of men, due to his encounter with God.
+He recoiled from the enormous responsibility God chose to lay upon his shoulders.
+How could a man that stuttered so badly and spoke so inarticulately be the chosen mouthpiece for the God of the universe?
 How could Moses convey God's orders to the great king of the earth?

-But God not only made man's mouth, but He man deaf or dumb, sighted or blind, for He possesses power over all the senses and attributes of men.
-He is the One that made all things and He is the One Who holds all things together.
-God is well able to equip His chosen vessel with the qualification and abilities to fulfil all heavenly instructions - for His grace is sufficient and His strength is made perfect in our weakness.
+But God not only makes man's lips and mouths.
+He makes the deaf to hear, the dumb to speak, and gives sight to the blind.
+The Lord is the One Who possesses power over all the senses and attributes of men.
+He is the One that created all things, and He is the One Who holds all things together.
+God is well able to equip His chosen vessel with the qualification and abilities needed to fulfil His heavenly instructions - for His grace is sufficient and His strength is made perfect in our weakness.

-Father I begin to understand that irrespective of how limited my ability or how boundless my talents, unless I am lead of You and speak the words You instruct I will be ineffective in my work for You.
+Father, I begin to understand that irrespective of how limited my ability or how boundless my talents, unless I am led of You and speak the words You instruct, I will be ineffective in my work for You.
+May I never forget that You are the one who made me as I am, and to trust You to fulfil the work that You have prepared for me to do.
+May I follow in Christ's footsteps and learn to speak only those things that I hear from You.
 Teach me Your will and guide me in Your ways.
-Lead me in the paths of righteousness and may Your will not mine be done, in Christ's name, AMEN.
+Lead me in the paths of righteousness and may Your will not mine be done.
+In Christ's name, AMEN.